 You may opt out of promotional communications by following the unsubscribe instructions in those messages.
 You cannot opt out of transactional or service-related communications (account notifications, security alerts, etc.).

-For Colorado, Virginia, Connecticut, and Other Applicable States: You may have similar rights to access, correct, delete, and obtain copies of your personal information, as well as rights to opt out of certain processing activities.
+For Virginia, Connecticut, and Other Applicable States: You may have similar rights to access, correct, delete, and obtain copies of your personal information, as well as rights to opt out of certain processing activities.
+Contact us at privacy@inquisita.ai to exercise any applicable rights.

 We use cookies, web beacons, and similar technologies to: